Josh leads the Company’s award-winning efforts to bring healthy,

-After graduating from Hampshire College, he co-founded Bioshelters, Inc., one of the first commercial aquaponic farms, which helped introduce tilapia to American consumers.
-But even as tilapia was succeeding, he became convinced that the right fish could play a significant role in improving human health while meeting the growing demand for protein and reducing the environmental impact of food production.
+After graduating from Hampshire College, he co-founded Bioshelters, Inc., one of the first commercial aquaponic farms that helped introduce tilapia to American consumers.
+But even as tilapia was succeeding, Josh became convinced that the right fish could play a significant role in improving human health while meeting the growing demand for protein and reducing the environmental impact of food production.

-Seeking answers, Josh went on three year quest to find the world’s most sustainable fish to farm.
+Seeking answers, Josh went on a three-year quest to find a better fish to farm.
 After trialing more than 30 species, he selected barramundi—a move cheered by author Paul Greenberg, who noted that it was “chosen specifically for its small ecological footprint and its natural tendency to adapt to human culture.”

 Prior to co-founding Australis, Josh consulted globally to assist his clients to implement more effective marketing programs and improve the environmental performance of their farms.
 He completed a 3-year graduate program in leadership, strategy and design and holds multiple patents on water-reuse technologies and low-carbon shipping methods.
 Josh received the Institute of Food Technologies’ Boloffi award for innovation and a Seafood Champions Award in 2009 for sustainability.